ansys/pyansys/README.rst

 usage of Ansys products through Python.

-This project originally began as a single package, ``pyansys``, and has been expanded to five main packages:
+This project originally began as a single package, ``pyansys``, and has been expanded to six main packages:

 - `PyMAPDL <https://mapdldocs.pyansys.com/>`__ : Pythonic interface to MAPDL
 - `PyAEDT <https://aedtdocs.pyansys.com/>`__ : Pythonic interface to AEDT